jasonaaronwilson/c-javadoc-extractor/README.md

 ## Wait, what?
 Why?

 Yes, we *completely* ignore the code.
-The ridicuously simple idea is that a developer simply wants their code and documentation in the same place to simplify the task of keeping them in sync and while some inconsistencies can be caught by parsing both the documentation and
+The ridiculously simple idea is that a developer simply wants their code and documentation in the same place to simplify the task of keeping them in sync and while some inconsistencies can be caught by parsing both the documentation and